Arunprakash-A/self_references/Quotes/readme.md

      - All Inputs are typically viewed as vectors or points in a high-dimensional space
      - Models: A mapping from inputs to outputs
      - NNs are function approximators
+## Casella Berger
+### Statistical Inference
+   - Say, we have i.i.d random variables from a Gaussian distribution
+      - sum all of it --> remains Gaussian (good student)
+      - square sum all of it --> Chi-square (it's ok if they like others)
+      - take a ratio --> Cauchy (bad, no moments)